 Linking KPIs to strategic goals to increase review

-Businesses are creating massive amounts of data — logistics, sales, marketing, usage, and sensor data.
+Businesses are creating massive amounts of data — logistics, sales, marketing, usage, and IOT data.
 Often these different kinds of data are captured in various systems and result in more than one source of truth for the company.
-Multiple data sources can create a challenge for the entire company when trying to create a data strategy and can also create an even bigger challenge when trying to define the company's financial goals.
+Multiple data sources can create a challenge when trying to create a product strategy and an even bigger challenge when trying to define the company's financial goals.

 A retail company with both online and offline activity was dealing with a common problem - their numbers didn't add up. the company's business units presented positive numbers that didn't correlate with the management financial review.

 So how do you create a data language that can reflect the company's financial goals?

 When setting comapny's KPI,For any company, the very best KPIs are those that are linked directly to the companys strategic goals.
 Rather than measuring everything that can be measured, companies should select the metrics that matter most to the business.
 The idea was to create a new data language that is implemented from the management down to every business unit in the company.
 By using best practices from the digital world and defining KPIs and OKR, Raven created a process where all business elements (user types, digital assets, products, and categories) reflect the company's business goals.

 The first stage of the process included deconstructing and cleansing the company's data (Unique User ID's, unique SKU, orders, pricing etc..) and connecting all the data into one warehouse.
 Based on the newly presented data, Raven was able to showcase the company with its most profitable products and thus offer relevant marketing opportunities.
 By creating the data warehouse, Raven was also able to present an accurate overview of the financial information of all business units. finally, Raven created a management dashboard that not only presented the information visually but also served as the foundation of the company's new P&L strategy.